Wireless broadband deals

 What type of WiFi deals are available?

 Wireless broadband can vary in speed and reliability, depending on which type you go for.
-When you’re comparing WiFi deals, these are the main options to think about:
+When you’re comparing WiFi deals from wireless internet providers, these are the main options:

 - Standard ADSL broadband – the most basic type of broadband, this works over the standard copper wires that carry your home telephone line.
 It offers average speeds of around 10Mbps (megabits per second), which are the slowest on the market.

-- Superfast fibre broadband – also known as ‘fibre-to-the-cabinet’ (FTTC) broadband, this delivers broadband via clusters of fibre optic cables.
-It offers faster speeds than standard broadband and is available to more than 96% of UK homes.
+- Superfast fibre broadband – also known as ‘fibre-to-the-cabinet’ (FTTC) broadband, this uses a combination of copper phone lines and fibre optic cables to connect you.
+It offers speeds of at least 30Mbps and is available to more than 97% of UK homes.

 Whichever way it comes into your home, your wireless router will convert the data into a wireless internet signal via the phone or cable line.

-What are the advantages and disadvantages of wireless routers?
+What are the advantages and disadvantages of wireless broadband routers?

 Wireless routers have revolutionised the way we use the internet, and come with many benefits.
 But they can have their downsides too.